 Bible and Reading Program

 Each Monday and Wednesday afternoon, we hold an after-school program from 2:00 to 5:00 pm.
-Between 40 and 60 preschool and elementary aged kids come to hear the Word of God in our Bible class.
+Between 80 to 100 preschool through 6th grade kids come to hear the Word of God in our Bible class.
 Our program is open to all kids of the community, meaning some are Christian, but others have Catholic or Mayan beliefs.
 Our Bible class gives them a safe space to come twice a week to hear about Jesus in fun ways they won't receive in their local churches.

 The other half of our program time is split into reading groups.
 The education system in Guatemala is very broken and with school only being half-day, there are lots of areas in which their studies are lacking.
 We believe by strengthening their reading skills, they will be able to apply themselves and understand better in all other subjects.
 Our reading program focuses in expanding the student's minds through books, brainstorming, critical thinking, grammar and going deeper in the text.